tgormly/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+>it will not terminate on its own.
+It will only stop listening when there is a keyoard interrupt or the program is terminated for some other reason.

 ## Ready for Work

-1. Use your emitter_of_tasks to produce more task messages.
+1. Use your emitter_of_tasks to produce more task messages. ✅

 ## Start Another Listening Worker

-1. Use your listening_worker.py script to launch a second worker.
+1. Use your listening_worker.py script to launch a second worker. ✅

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)